 What is WebMCP?

-WebMCP (Web Model Context Protocol) is a W3C Community Group Draft backed by Google and Microsoft, shipped in Chrome 146 on Feb 10, 2026 (Chrome Developers Blog, February 2026).
+WebMCP (Web Model Context Protocol) is a W3C Community Group draft backed by Google and Microsoft, published February 10, 2026 (W3C WebMCP draft).
 It lets websites expose structured functions to AI agents as typed APIs, replacing brittle screen scraping.
-WebMCP reduces computational overhead by 67% compared to traditional scraping methods (Forbes, February 2026).
+Today it is available as a flag-gated early preview in Chrome 146 Canary — not yet in stable browsers (Search Engine Land, February 2026).

 What is an Agent Economy Website?